ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 passports to their citizens.
 The nature of the Evidence that an individual needs to provide to its local authority is specific to the country involved.
-The citizen retains control of the resulting passport document and presents it to other entities when it needs to assert a citizenship or identity claim, such as an airport immigration desk.
-The passport is considered sufficient because it vouches for the citizenship and identity claims, and it is issued by a trusted authority.
+The citizen retains control of the resulting passport document and presents it to other entities when it needs to assert a citizenship or identity Claim, such as an airport immigration desk.
+The passport is considered sufficient because it vouches for the citizenship and identity Claims, and it is issued by a trusted authority.
 Thus, in this immigration desk analogy, the passport issuing agency is a Verifier, the passport is an Attestation Result, and the immigration desk is a Relying Party.